NME Awards: History

 The awards began as the NME Poll Winners Concert and associated awards ceremony in 1953.
 These continued through until 1972, where concerts were filmed and broadcast on ITV.
 The Beatles and the Rolling Stones were most commonly featured.
 Venues included the Royal Albert Hall and the Empire Pool, Wembley.
 In 2008, a compact disc was given away with a special souvenir box set issue of the NME magazine on 27 February 2008, called NME Awards 2008.

 Britpop era

 In 1994, the awards were briefly renamed the NME Brat Awards, with the title intended as a parody of the Brit Awards.
-The initial award ceremonies were supportive of the burgeoning Britpop scene with Oasis becoming the first band in the modern era to win three awards.
-Again in 1996, Oasis won four awards - Best Band, Best Live Band, Best Album ((What's the Story) Morning Glory?) and Best Single ("Wonderwall").
+The initial award ceremonies were supportive of the burgeoning Britpop scene with Blur becoming the first band in the modern era to win more than three awards, coming away with five total.
+Again in 1996, rival band Oasis won four awards: Best Band, Best Live Band, Best Album ((What's the Story) Morning Glory?) and Best Single ("Wonderwall").

 Later in the decade, major winners were the Manic Street Preachers (4 awards in 1999) and Blur (3 awards in 2000).